 Some of the conditions that most often can benefit from a neuropsychological evaluation include:

-- Cerebral palsy.
+- Cerebral palsy

-- Epilepsy and seizures.
+- Epilepsy and seizures

-- Brain injury and related neurotrauma, including concussions.
+- Brain injury and related neurotrauma

-- Spina bifida.
+- Spina bifida

-- Muscular dystrophy and other neuromuscular conditions.
+- Muscular dystrophy and other neuromuscular conditions

 Neuropsychology Tests and Treatments

+Results of the evaluation are communicated in a written report and a personalized feedback session.
 After an evaluation, treatment can include home, school and community interventions, additional neuropsychological assessments or care from a specialist.

 The neuropsychology team at Gillette Children’s includes experts who’ve chosen to specialize in the unique needs of children and teens who have complex medical conditions and injuries.
 All of our experts have advanced training in brain-behavior relationships, and are committed to using the latest evaluation techniques and treatments.